 - 2 lemongrass (thinly sliced the last 4 inches from the bottom)

 - 2 tsp garlic chili sauce (optional)

 - 3 tbsp vegetable oil

 - In a small fry pan, dry fry coconut flakes until fragrant and lightly browned.
 Remove and set aside.

-- Heat oil in a large pan.
+- Heat vegetable oil in a large pan.
 Add lemongrass and garlic.
 Sauté till fragrant, about 2 minutes.
 Stir in garlic chili sauce, pineapples, shrimps, red bell pepper, and frozen peas.
 Cook for about 3 minutes or until shrimps turn pink and start to curl.

 - Add rice, soy sauce, salt and pepper.
 Stir till well combined and rice is dry, about 3 to 4 minutes.

 - Turn off heat.
 Sprinkle coconut flakes on the top.
 Stir to mix it in.